luisgerhorst/ccms/README.md

 ## Database

-Open `/install.html` and set up CCMS!
+Open `/install.html` and click "Server is ready".
 You have to enter the credentials of the CouchDB account for CCMS (if the user is named `ccms/admin`, enter `admin` as username).

 After being redirected to `/admin.html` you can start blogging.